Building Enterprise SSO for my multi-tenant SaaS AI Agent platform

 • Repository functions require tenantId parameter

-• PostgreSQL RLS policies scope all queries
+• PostgreSQL settings and policies scope all queries

 • Database unique constraints prevent data collision